goodgravy/goodgravy.github.io/content/posts/elixir-on-gcp.md

 ----------------|------
 0  | Start!
 1  | Create new Google Cloud project
-3  | Add billing information (using existing payment profile)—they labour the point that you won't actually be charged 8  | Google Cloud SDK installed and initialised
+3  | Add billing information (using existing payment profile) – they labour the point that you won't actually be charged 8  | Google Cloud SDK installed and initialised
 13 | Elixir and Node packages installed locally
 15 | Local development server up and running